 Outline what will be the footprint of the fire pit to mark your work area.

-- If you’re installing in your yard, drive a stake down the middle of what will be the center of your pit.
+- If you are building a circular fire pit in your yard, drive a stake at the center of what will be the fire pit location.

-- The diameter of the circle should be slightly larger than the outside dimensions of the fire pit you’re planning to build.
+- The diameter of the circle should be slightly larger than the outside dimensions of the fire pit ring you’re preparing to build.